isaactps/nd064_course_1/project/techtrends/README.md

 # TechTreds Web Application

 This is a Flask application that lists the latest articles within the cloud-native ecosystem.
+This extra line is for triggering GitHub Actions (1).

 ## Run